Modeling and interpolation of the ambient magnetic field by Gaussian processes: Experiments

 \subsection{Simulated experiment}

 As a first part of our experimental validation of the model, we present a simulation study.
 This will be used to illustrate our method and to quantify its performance through Monte Carlo simulations.
 In the simulations, we assume that the magnetic field measurements can indeed be modeled using a scalar potential as argued in Section~\ref{sec:backgroundMagField}.
 Hence, we simulate the magnetometer data from the GP that models the magnetometer measurements as gradients of a scalar potential field as discussed in Section~\ref{subsec:scalarPot}.
-To reduce the computational complexity, we simulate the data using the computationally efficient approach described in Section~\ref{sec:fastApproach} with a large number of basis functions ($m=4096$).
-This reduces computational complexity and is, as shown by~\cite{Solin+Sarkka:submitted}, a good approximation of the true model.
+Because we are interested in simulating a large number of data points, simulating this data using a full GP approach is computationally very expensive.
+We therefore simulate the data using the computationally efficient approach described in Section~\ref{sec:fastApproach}.
+We use a large number of basis functions ($m=4096$).
+This has been shown to be a good approximation of the true model in~\cite{Solin+Sarkka:submitted}.
+We will also show that this is a good approximation in Section~\ref{sec:simple-data} based on experimental data.

 The magnetometer is assumed to move in a three-dimensional volume with $x,y,z \in [-0.4,0.4]$ such that $\vect{x} = (x,y,z)$.
 The training data used for training the GP is randomly uniformly distributed over this volume.
 A validation data set is used to assess the predictive power of the trained GP.
 This validation data is a three-dimensional meshgrid over the same volume and consists of $n_\text{val.} = 9261$ positions $\vect{x}_\text{val.}$ with a true magnetic field $\vect{f}_\text{true}(\vect{x}_\text{val.})$.
 The magnetic field is predicted at these points using the trained GP, leading to $\vect{f}_\text{train.}(\vect{x}_\text{val.})$, after which the quality of the GP solution can be assessed in terms of the root mean square error (RMSE).
 We set the domain $\Omega$ in the GP model to $L_1 = L_2 = L_3 = 0.5$ and simulate using the following hyperparameters $\sigma_\text{const.}^2 = 0.3, \sigma_\text{SE}^2 = 1, \ell_\text{SE} = 0.1$, and $\sigma_\text{noise}^2 = 0.04$ (see Sec.~\ref{sec:fastApproach} and~\ref{subsec:scalarPot} for more details on the notation).